whaleclub/api/source/includes/positions/_object.md

 }
 ```

-This section provides a reference for the **Position** object, which represents a position, returned by position-related endpoints below.
+This section provides a reference for the **Position** object which is returned by position-related endpoints below.

 Attribute | Description
 ---------- | -------